Table of Contents

 - Network Solutions

-Once you’ve entered your nameservers they may take a few hours to take effect.
+Once you’ve entered your nameservers, they may take a few hours to take effect.
 Cloudflare will send you an email to let you know when this domain is active in your account.

-Step 3: Copy your Cloudflare API Credentials
+Step 3: Get Your Cloudflare API Credentials

 Now that you’ve set up your domain in your Cloudflare account we need to copy your API key.